 Patriotism is a positive thing – National anthem at cinema halls a good move

-Patriotism comes out of respect and love for one’s nation – so playing national anthem in Movie Theater is a positive move.
-Should the sacred tone of a nation played before movies too?
-Aren’t there many other formal places for national anthem to be played?
-While it’s showing standing up for national anthem is not just patriotism it’s a feeling of love and respect conveyed for our motherland.
+Patriotism comes out of respect and love for one’s nation.
+Well is playing national anthem in Movie Theater is a positive move.
+Should the sacred tone of a national anthem played in a theater too?
+How about the other formal places?
+Standing up for national anthem is not just patriotism it’s a feeling of love and respect conveyed to our motherland.

-After all this we hardly get to sing national anthem twice a year, so cinema hall provides another chance to sing.
+After all this, we hardly get to sing national anthem twice a year, so cinema hall provides another chance to sing.
 What is wrong in that?
-On the other hand national anthem is played at formal occasions like parades, government functions, schools, institutions.
+On the other hand, the national anthem is played at formal occasions like parades, government functions, schools, institutions.

-Shouldn’t this practice be encouraged in different government, private sector organizations and take it on broader level?
-With all this people get to their place to enjoy crappy or a good movie.
+Shouldn’t this practice be encouraged in the different government, private sector organizations and take it on a broader level?
+With all these people get to their place to enjoy crappy or a good movie.

 But why only in cinema halls?
-Other public places like railways stations and airports aren’t involved.
-Well those have certain schedules, its bit hard.
-But why don’t the parliament session begin with the national anthem which more a formal session.
+Other public places like railway stations and airports aren’t involved.
+Well, those have certain schedules, its bit hard.
+But why don’t the parliament session begin with the national anthem which is more of a formal session?
 Over this should national anthem posses much more formal place?

-Right from the school days we are taught to pay respect to the national anthem and national flag but seems like after growing that is taken away from daily routine however this should be take on the bounded guidelines to make them follow the protocols.
+Right from the school days, we are taught to pay respect to the national anthem and national flag but after schooling, it’s taken away from the daily routines.
+However, this should be taken on the bounded guidelines to make them follow the protocols.

 National anthem at cinema halls is a good move?